Grinderofl/Tempest/readme.md

 1. Navigate to the root of where you want your template to be on your favorite command processor that has `tempest` in its environment PATH variable
 2. Execute `tempest new {YourGeneratorName}`
 3. A directory {YourGeneratorName} will be created, and a ready-to-build new generator base will be created for you
+4. Update your template files to be included on compilation as resources or copied files
+5. Build, run Tempest with generator search directory parameter set to your build directory: `tempest -s|--search "C:/YourProject/bin/Debug" YourProject`

 Alternative manual steps:

 1. Create a new .NET Core Library
 2. Add dependency to `Tempest.Core`
 3. Inherit from `GeneratorBase`
+4. Add your template files to be included on compilation as resources or copied files
-4. Build, run Tempest with generator search directory parameter set to your build directory: `tempest -s|--search "C:/YourProject/bin/Debug" YourProject`
+5. Build, run Tempest with generator search directory parameter set to your build directory: `tempest -s|--search "C:/YourProject/bin/Debug" YourProject`

 ### Generating stuff